 EOS is a holistic programme, and for a company to get the best results, the tools need to be implemented purely.

-It can transform how a business performs, from the leadership down to the cleaner.
+It can transform how a business performs, from the founder and leadership team down to the cleaner or driver.

-However, if your business is made up of different departments doing business different ways, which are not aligned, then it is a recipe for confusion and inefficiencies.
+If your business is made up of different departments doing business different ways, then it is a recipe for confusion and inefficiencies.

 - Lack of engagement

-Once you’re committed, communicated and rolled it out, if you still have a staff member who is not on board, you need to look at the cause.
+Once you’re committed, you have communicated and rolled EOS out, if you still have a staff member who is not on board, you need to look at the cause.

-- that employee may not fit or match the core values
+- that employee may not fit or match the company’s core values

-- the EOS tools bring transparency, and you can what is not working and who is not working.
-Previously, they may have been able to hide in your organisation and they may be afraid of what the transparency may reveal
+- the EOS tools bring transparency.
+You can tell what is working and what is not, and who is working and who is not.
+Previously, they may have been able to hide in your organisation and now may be afraid of what the transparency may reveal

-- a final possibility is that they liked the discord, politics and drama which has been eliminated by EOS
+- a final possibility is that they like the discord, politics and drama which has been eliminated by EOS

-When done purely and properly, implementing EOS changes performance in businesses.
+When done purely, implementing EOS changes performance in businesses for good.